johnbillion/slurpetta/README.markdown

 ### How much disk space do I need?

-As of December 2017, the plugin repository contains over 70,000 plugins.
-The script will download around 20 GB of zip files which, when unpacked, will use around 45 GB of disk space.
+As of March 2024 the plugin repository contains over 100,000 plugins.
+The script will download just those with more than 10,000 active installations which when unpacked will use around 12 GB of disk space.

 ### Something went wrong, how do I do a partial update?